zawadz88/material-activity-chooser/README.md

 This additionally fetches the Cucumber reports from the device and saves them to ```sample/build/reports/cucumber```.

+It is also recommended to install _Cucumber for Java_ and _Gherkin_ plugins in Android Studio for better Cucumber integration inside of the IDE.

+### Code coverage
 Tests can be also executed with code coverage.
 To do so execute:

 ```bash